WheatSprig/gitea-installer-sh/README.md

 **But wait, there's more!**

-This could also be due to missing `rx` permissions on a parent directory of the executable file, which could be the result of having an existing but empty `/etc/tmpfiles.d/gitea.conf` (it will default to and change the permissions of `/` if it is empty).
+This could also be due to missing `rx` permissions on a parent directory of the executable file, which could be the result of having an existing but empty `/etc/tmpfiles.d/gitea.conf` (a necessary tmp folder not being generated on boot).